Laura Pflucker, Online Master of Accountancy Alumna

 “I am so grateful to UND.
 It has given me so much.
 My voice is heard and my ability to learn is the school’s priority.
 I was not necessarily expecting this, to tell you the truth.
 I had taken a few online classes while doing my undergrad degree, and it was mainly the students who had to do everything… It is not that I am outdated.
 I have a few friends that have also done master’s recently, and none of them have stories like mine.”

-To continue reading Laura’s story, including some of her other favorite aspects about the program, click here.
+Continue reading Laura’s story, including some of her other favorite aspects of the online MAcc program.

 Gina Casciani, Online Master of Accountancy Student

 Gina earned a bachelor’s degree in finance with minors in insurance, marketing and advertising.
 She currently works in the insurance industry in Georgia, but has dreams of opening her own bakery one day and being able to run the business from top to bottom, including accounting.

 What advice do you have for students who are new to the accounting field?

 “Don’t be nervous.
 You truly don’t need any accounting knowledge or background to come into UND program.
 You learn a lot of the basics in the first two courses, so it’s very important that you really grasp and understand what you learn in those two.
 Those prepare you with the fundamentals like balance sheets, income statements, and things like that, which are the base for everything else you’ll learn in the program.
 Additionally, you don’t have to be a math whiz to be good at accounting.
 I’m decent at math, but I was nervous at first because it had been so long since I’d taken a math class, and I associated accounting with heavy math, but most of this is basic math, not calculus or something like that.”

 Continue reading Gina’s story, including what attracted her to the UND’s online MAcc program.

 Dexter Kendall, Online Master of Accountancy Alumnus